Vice President – Sustainability Officer

-Ms. Porter is a sustainable development leader with more than 18 years of experience on government and private sector sustainability initiatives.
+Ms. Porter is a sustainable development leader with 20 years of experience on government and private sector sustainability initiatives.
 She has extensive experience and expertise in solid waste management, recycling, and composting program development and evaluation.

 As Conservation Program Coordinator for over 6 years with the City of Portland’s (Oregon) Office of Sustainable Development (now Bureau of Planning and Sustainability), she managed citywide recycling changes for 145,000 households; led multifamily recycling projects resulting in a 21% rise in volume and a 90% decrease in contamination; headed the renewal of the 10-year franchise for the city’s 23 residential waste haulers; coordinated the annual residential rate setting for the $43 million annual enterprise fund; spearheaded the Columbia-Willamette Clean Cities Coalition strategic development plan; established strong working relationships with waste haulers, property managers, community development corporations, government entities, and environmental groups; and developed a statistical model for a commercial food composting program.

 Ms. Porter’s diverse experience includes acting as Chief Operating Officer at Rivertown Composting, a firm focused on changing the way New York City and New York State handles its organic waste.
 She was also Manager of Corporate Sustainability for Healthy Buildings, securing new clients and projects in the green building/energy efficiency realm.
 At the Northeast Innovation Alliance – Workforce Wayne, she was Director of Workforce Initiatives where she spearheaded implementation of a federal grant for workforce development, resulting in the creation of the Wayne Pike Workforce Alliance.
 She has also volunteered and held Board positions with many organizations, including the Association of Oregon Recyclers, the Columbia-Willamette Clean Cities Coalition, the Hollywood Farmers Market, and the Sunnyside Gardens Community Association.